 All students enrolled in initial teacher education courses must complete an Evidence Folio that documents their progression towards a 'graduate' level of proficiency in accordance with the Australian Professional Standards for Teachers.
+The folio forms is considered a capstone assessment task and is incorporated within the final PEP unit within the Master of Teaching courses and the Internship within the Bachelor of Education courses.

-This folio of evidence should consist of 5-7 artefacts that demonstrate how the 37 descriptors that are included in the graduate level of the seven standards of the Australian Professional Standards for Teachers have been successfully addressed.
-This folio can be in a variety of formats and must be made available to the of the Administration Officer (Education courses) within one week of completing the final PEP placement for Graduate Diploma in Education (Secondary) and Master of Teaching students or the internship for Bachelor of Education students.
+This folio of evidence should consist of 5-10 artefacts that demonstrate how the 37 descriptors that are included in the graduate level of the seven standards of the Australian Professional Standards for Teachers have been successfully addressed.
+This folio can be in a variety of formats and must be made available to the of the Administration Officer (Education courses) within one week of completing the final PEP placement for Master of Teaching students or the internship for Bachelor of Education students.